Best Mutual Funds for 2019 and 2020

 - Fidelity Select Consumer Staples (FDFAX): Stocks are overdue for a bear market but it's not smart to completely jump out of stocks and wait for the major correction to come and go before getting back in.
 Instead, it's smart to stay in stocks but just tap down the risk a bit by investing in defensive areas like consumer staples, which are companies that sell products and services that consumers still need, regardless of economic conditions.
 In good times and in bad, we still need food, clothes, and health care.
 The expense ratio for FDFAX is 0.77 percent and the minimum initial investment is $2,000.

-- Vanguard Health Care (VGHCX): The health care sector was a loser in 2016 but it was due for a correction after years of market leadership.
-However, an aging population combined with advances in biotechnology makes for an outstanding long-term holding in almost any portfolio.
+- Vanguard Health Care (VGHCX): Similar to consumer staples, people still need to buy their medicine and see the doctor during economic downturns.
 The health sector, which includes pharmaceuticals, hospitals, medical devices, and other health products and services, not only makes for a strong long-term holding but may prove to be a smart defensive move when the inevitable correction hits.
-VGHCX has an expense ratio of just 0.36 percent and a minimum initial investment of $3,000.
+VGHCX has an expense ratio of just 0.34 percent and a minimum initial investment of $3,000.

-- Vanguard Balanced (VBINX): Stocks are likely to outperform bonds in the 2017 to 2019 period; therefore balanced funds like VBINX that lean more toward stocks than bonds are a good idea.
-VBINX has an asset allocation of roughly two-thirds stocks and one-third bonds, which makes for solid moderate allocation that can easily stay ahead of inflation long term.
-The expense ratio for VBINX is just 0.22 percent and the minimum initial purchase amount is $3,000.
+- Vanguard Balanced (VBIAX): Stocks may continue to outperform bonds in 2019 and most of 2020 but a recession will likely reverse that trend.
+VBIAX has an asset allocation of roughly two-thirds stocks and one-third bonds, which makes for solid moderate allocation that can easily stay ahead of inflation long term, while minimizing market risk in the short term.
+The expense ratio for VBINX is just 0.07 percent and the minimum initial purchase amount is $3,000.